 Early Life

-Liesel Anne Pritzker was born on March 14, 1984, in Chicago, Illinois, to Irene (née Dryburgh) and Robert Pritzker.
-She is part of the Pritzker family, known for their vast wealth originating from the Hyatt Hotel chain and other ventures.
-Her mother met her father while working at a Hyatt hotel in Australia, and they married in 1980, later divorcing in 1989.
-Liesel has one brother, Matthew Pritzker, and several half-siblings.
-She was named after the character Liesl von Trapp from "The Sound of Music".
+Liesel Pritzker Simmons was born Liesel Anne Pritzker on March 14, 1984, in Chicago, Illinois.
+She is a member of the Pritzker family, a prominent family known for their vast wealth and diverse business interests, including the Hyatt Hotels.
+Her father was Robert Pritzker, and her mother is Irene Dryburgh.
+Liesel was named after the character Liesl von Trapp from "The Sound of Music".

 Rise to Success